munificent/craftinginterpreters/book/control-flow.md

-They wanted to rigorously answer questions like, "Can all true statements be proven?", "Can we [compute][] all functions that we can define?", or even the more general question, "What do we mean when we claim a function is 'computable'?".
+They wanted to rigorously answer questions like, "Can all true statements be proven?", "Can we [compute][] all functions that we can define?", or even the more general question, "What do we mean when we claim a function is 'computable'?"

 [compute]: https://en.wikipedia.org/wiki/Computable_function

 They presumed the answer to the first two questions would be "yes".
 All that remained was to prove it.
-It turns out that the answer to both is "no" and, astonishingly, the two questions are deeply intertwined.
+It turns out that the answer to both is "no", and astonishingly, the two questions are deeply intertwined.
 This is a fascinating corner of mathematics that touches fundamental questions about what brains are able to do and how the universe works.
 I can't do it justice here.

-What I do want to note is that in the process of proving that those questions are false, Alan Turing and Alonzo Church devised a precise answer to the last question -- a definition of what kinds of functions are <span name="uncomputable">computable</span>.
+What I do want to note is that in the process of proving that the answer to the first two questions is "no", Alan Turing and Alonzo Church devised a precise answer to the last question -- a definition of what kinds of functions are <span name="uncomputable">computable</span>.
 They each crafted a tiny system with a minimum set of machinery that is still powerful enough to compute any of a (very) large class of functions.